 Family and Coming Out Issues for Latinas and Latinos

 In the United States, many Latina/o families are first- or second-generation immigrants, and keeping family relationships strong can be critical to an individual's identity.
-The possibility that lesbian, gay, bisexual or transgender Latinas/os might lose that important support system by coming out to their family is daunting.
+The possibility that lesbian, gay, bisexual, transgender or queer Latinas/os might lose that important support system by coming out to their family is daunting.

 "When you have to learn a new language, a new culture, a new economy, you tend to stick with the people you know," said Gil Flores, former gay and lesbian services director at the John Thomas Gay & Lesbian Community Center in Dallas.